volta1234/phase-3-sql-setting-up-sqlite/README.md

 sqlite3 chinook.db
 ```

-This will open the `chinook.rb` file in the SQLite prompt.
+This will open the `chinook.db` file in the SQLite prompt.
 You should see
 something like:

 ```bash